 Although this information in generally found in the catalog, we have also provided the information as separate website disclosure for your convenience.
+Also, visit ntinow.edu/financial-aid-resources for types of Student Aid, Grants and Loans.

 STAFFORD LOANS - FEDERAL DIRECT LOAN PROGRAM (FDLP)